5 really wonderful holiday reads

 ✨ FREDDIE HUTCHINS

-So despite the jazzy draw-you-in holiday picture above, my most recent trip was a week in Germany, attending an opera festival held in Wagner’s home town of Bayreuth (niche, I know.)
+My most recent holiday was a week in Germany, attending an opera festival held in Wagner’s home town of Bayreuth (niche, I know.)
 I was taking trains across the continent to get there and back, so knew I’d have a fair few hours of quality reading time on my hands.
 It was thus important, I felt, to pick my reading material judiciously.

 I did not chose well.